-There may still be colleges in California which ask about high school or earlier discipline and weigh it in admissions, but it appears, at least for now (until these colleges change their application again), expulsion certainly does not matter as much.
+There may still be colleges in California, which ask about high school or earlier discipline and have a question inserted into the Common App.
+This student discipline data may still be weighed in university admissions.
+However, it appears, at least for now (until these colleges change their application again), expulsion certainly does not matter as much as it used to.

 In other states, it certainly could still matter.
 It is unclear what post-graduate college programs may think about past discipline in high school or below.

 A student may pick a career path where past discipline may matter, such as politics, being an attorney, entering certain law enforcement careers or even the military.
 I am unaware of all professions where past punishments may matter, but it will probably matter in some.